Thwart U.S. veto or await new president? WTO has leadership dilemma | Politics

 A vote may appear an easy fix, but is more a nuclear option.
 Simon Evenett, trade professor at Switzerland's University of St Gallen, said large WTO members would see this as an unwelcome precedent.

 "Big players like subtle vetos.
 Publicly losing a vote is humiliating," he said.
-Washington might see recourse to a vote almost as an act of war.
-It is not even clear how WTO members would decide to hold one.
+Washington might see recourse to a vote almost as an act of war and an excuse to make good Trump's threat to quit the WTO.
+It is not even clear how WTO members would decide to hold a vote.

 This leaves a final possibility, relying on a change of U.S. president.
 Rufus Yerxa, a former senior U.S. trade official who now heads the National Foreign Trade Council, said the result of the U.S. election would be decisive.